updated August 1, 2021 - Santa Teresa, Costa Rica

 Since the end of January 2021, the U.S. CDC announced that all air passengers entering the U.S. will need to show a negative COVID-19 test result taken three days or less (not 72 hours; they are not that exact or strict) before their flight departure date.

 The onus has been placed on the airlines to check the documentation of the COVID-19 test.
-This is done at check-in at the international airport in San Jose or Liberia (digital or a paper document can be used).
+This is done at check-in at the international airport in San Jose or Liberia (digital or a paper document can be used) or upload the document with the test results when you do your online check-in.
 And off you go.
 It is that simple.

 Optionally, you can show documentation of recovery from COVID-19 in the form of a recent positive viral test and a letter from your healthcare provider stating that you were cleared to travel.